Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Materials and methods

 \subsection{Unconstrained hierarchical binary optimization}

-Let us define a process $\mathcal{P} \doteq (p_k)_{k=0}^{\infty}$ as a sequence of elements $p_k$ such that its series converges to a finite value, Crucially, minimizing $\hat{Q}^{\mathcal{P}}$ need not be straightforward.
-However, sequentially optimizing each element of the process $p_k$ is entirely equivalent, Our heuristic is based on the additive nature of $Q$, where each community represents an isolated entity that independently contributes to its value \cite{Newman2004}.
-A natural way to exploit this property is to recursively divide communities into two \cite{Newman2006}.
-Therefore, where $0 \leq |C^{k}| - |C^{k-1}| \leq |C^{k-1}| + 1$, and $Q(C^{k})$ is the modularity of the network after splitting a given community $c \in C^{k-1}$ into two.
-It is straightforward to see that $\hat{Q}^\mathcal{P} \to Q(C^{\infty})$ with $C^{\infty}$ being a community structure of arbitrary size.
-Thus, we wish to maximize the modularity by recursively subdividing each community into two.
+To exploit QA without considering discrete variables and encodings, we wish to maximize the modularity by recursively subdividing each community into two.
+For that, let us define a process $\mathcal{P} \doteq (p_k)_{k=0}^{K}$ as a sequence of elements $p_k$ such that its series converges to a finite value, where $K$ is any positive integer indicating the number of detected communities.
+Minimizing $\hat{Q}^{\mathcal{P}}$ need not be straightforward, but optimizing each element is equivalent, Our heuristic is based on the additive nature of $Q$, where each community represents an isolated entity that independently contributes to its value \cite{Newman2004}.
+A natural way to exploit this property is to consider the increments in the modularity after recursive divisions~\cite{Newman2006}.
+Therefore, where$Q(C^{k})$ is the modularity of a network with a community structure $C^k$ consisting of $k$ non-overlapping communities.
+It is straightforward to see that $\hat{Q}^\mathcal{P} \to Q(C^{K})$ with $C^{K}$ being a community structure of arbitrary size $K$.
+Recall that, from Eq. \ref{eq:modularity}, $C^1\equiv V$ and $Q(V)=0$.

-Formally, there is no guarantee that a given \textit{optimized} process will univocally yield the partition with the highest modularity index in Eq. \ref{eq:min_mod}, $\min \left[ \hat{Q}^{\mathcal{P}} \right] \to \hat{Q}$.
-However, given that the problem itself is NP-complete \cite{Brandes2008}, heuristic processes are needed.
-Several algorithms have been developed based on the idea that optimizing in smaller steps, rather than all at once, yields competitive results.
-Among these, the Louvain method is the most popular \cite{Blondel2008}.
+Formally, there is no guarantee that a given \textit{optimized} process will univocally yield the partition with the highest modularity index in Eq. \ref{eq:min_mod}, i.e., $\min \left[ \hat{Q}^{\mathcal{P}} \right] \to \hat{Q}$.
 In what follows, we derive the Quadratic Unconstrained Binary Optimization (QUBO) cost function for each element of $\mathcal{P}$.
-We then show how following the approach described here can yield high-quality community structures of arbitrary size without having to use one-hot encoding constraints \cite{Ushijima-Mwesigwa2017,Negre2020} nor discrete variables \cite{Wierzbinski2023}.